 Life.....It's been a meandering, interesting journey that began in Manitowoc, WI, a town on the shores of Lake Michigan.
 There my father built ships, my mother stayed home, and my sisters, brother and I lived an easy small-town life.
-After high school, I moved to St. Louis (college); then Bloomington, IN (graduate school); and several other places along the way.
-Jobs included working in public television—with Mr. Rogers and his neighborhood just down the hall; teaching Latin, creative writing, and philosophy; and very early along that journey, living in St. Louis as a Catholic nun.
+After high school, I moved to St. Louis (college); then Bloomington, IN (graduate school); and several other places along the way to where I am now.
+Jobs included working in public television (with Mr. Rogers and his neighborhood just down the hall); teaching Latin, creative writing, and philosophy; and very early along that journey, living in St. Louis as a Catholic nun.
 A checkered past, of sorts.

 After marrying a nice Jewish man whom I met in graduate school (my mother always said she had named me Sarah for a reason), a job brought us to a small town (Prairie Village), attached to a big city (Kansas City) and the home we still live in.